Silasveyren-55/scammer-simulator/analysis_report.md

-# Deep Analysis and Enhancement Brainstorming Report: Scammer Simulator
+# Deep Analysis and Enhancement Brainstorming Report: Sentinel Test Suite

-This report provides a comprehensive analysis of the current **Scammer Simulator** architecture, assesses the effectiveness of its anti-detection mechanisms against modern bot mitigation techniques, and proposes a prioritized list of advanced features to ensure the tool remains a professional, cutting-edge security testing solution.
+This report provides a comprehensive analysis of the current **Sentinel Test Suite** architecture, assesses the effectiveness of its anti-detection mechanisms against modern bot mitigation techniques, and proposes a prioritized list of advanced features to ensure the tool remains a professional, cutting-edge security testing solution.

 ---

 ## 1. Current Architecture Review

-The **Scammer Simulator** is built on a robust and professional foundation, utilizing a modern, decoupled architecture:
+The **Sentinel Test Suite** is built on a robust and professional foundation, utilizing a modern, decoupled architecture:

 | Component | Technology | Role | Strengths |
 | :--- | :--- | :--- | :--- |